"Some may call this junk. Me, I call them treasures."

 First Person Shooter

 - While everything you find in Borderlands is either money, equipment or ammo, the fact that most of the equipment is randomly generated and usually a few levels below you (if it's even a type of weapon you like to use or a class mod compatible with your class), most of it is vendor trash.
 In fact, there is a unique gun in the game which has the sole special power of being good vendor trash.

 - The majority of stealables in the Thief games.
 Justified in that, well, Garret is a thief: The entire point of the games (at least initially) is that he steals valuable trinkets for a living.
 You can't pay the rent with arrows and smoke bombs, at least not in a way that won't attract guard attention.

-- All protective artifacts in S.T.A.L.K.E.R.: Shadow Of Chernobyl, with the exception of the Batteries and Spring, and to a lesser degree, the Kolobok and Mama's Beads, all of which are radiation-free artifacts).
+- All protective artifacts in S.T.A.L.K.E.R.: Shadow Of Chernobyl (with the exception of the Batteries and Spring, and to a lesser degree, the Kolobok and Mama's Beads, all of which are radiation-free artifacts).
 They absorb a deplorable amount of the damage they guard you against (5% at the very most), in exchange for a prohibitive rate of radiation per second.
 The only conceivable use you'd have for them is if you have an anti-rad artifact and no other good ones to put on your belt.
 Fortunately, they fetch as much of a price as all other artifacts, including the good ones.note

 - Kingdom of Loathing has an "autosell" function that lets you sell just about any item in your inventory for money.
 Two items in particular are almost entirely useful only for their autosell value: "Valuable trinkets" and "fat stacks of cash" (the latter are useless because the Global Currency is "meat").

 - Valuable trinkets do have a minor useful function and are not entirely vendor trash.
 Other Vendor Trash items like "fancy seashell necklaces" can be bought to enable one to convert non-exchangeable currencies into the Global Currency.